-Mobil’s Port Stanvac Refinery was located 25km south of Adelaide and consisted of fuels and lubricants processing streams.
+Mobil’s Port Stanvac Refinery was located south of Adelaide and consisted of fuels and lubricants processing streams.
 The site area comprised 260 hectares with built infrastructure covering 85 hectares.
-The site was bounded by industrial to the north and east, with residential neighbours to the south and coastline to the west.
+The site was bounded by industrial neighbors to the north and east, residential neighbors to the south and coastline to the west.

 Refining infrastructure included: